DATA & INSIGHTS | 3 minute read

 SHARE THIS ARTICLE

 Average Order Value is a metric that calculates the average revenue per order placed on your website or platform.
-The formula for AOV is straightforward:
+The formula for AOV is:

 For example, if your e-commerce store generated 500 000 in revenue from 1 000 orders in a month, your AOV is 500.
 This means that, on average, each customer spent 500 per transaction.